 Submitting an Application

 All applications for admission must be submitted online.
-A link to our online application can be found at the Graduate School website; however, prospective nursing students must apply and submit all application requirements via NursingCAS.
+A link to our online application can be found at the Graduate School website.
+Prospective nursing students must apply and submit all application requirements via NursingCAS.
+Prospective speech-language pathology students must apply and submit all application requirements via CSDCAS.

 An applicant’s program may have special requirements of background, tests, personal statements, other materials, and application deadlines.
 Check the Graduate School Programs section of this bulletin for information and requirements specific to each program or see requirements on the Graduate School website.
 Applicants are responsible for meeting and submitting all of their program’s application requirements.
-Prospective nursing students should note they must apply and submit all application requirements via NursingCAS.
+Prospective nursing students must apply and submit all application requirements via NursingCAS.
+Prospective speech-language pathology students must apply and submit all application requirements via CSDCAS.

 Application and Financial Aid Deadlines